-- The first thing you should do is check that the number of items is correct.
-Also check that the mean score is what you would expect from the range of possible scores.
-Errors in recoding a variable can result in major problems here. - In terms of reliability the most important figure is the Alpha value.
-This is Cronbach's alpha coefficient, which in this case is .89.
-This value is above .7, so the scale can be considered reliable with our sample. - The other information of interest is the column marked Corrected Item-Total Correlation.
-These figures give you an indication of the degree to which each item correlates with the total score.
+- Check that the number of cases is correct (in the Case Processing Summary table) and that the number of items is correct (in the Reliability Statistics table). - Check the Inter-Item Correlation Matrix for negative values.
+All values should be positive, indicating that the items are measuring the same underlying characteristic.
+The presence of negative values could indicate that some of the items have not been correctly reverse scored.
+Incorrect scoring would also show up in the Item-Total Statistics table with negative values for the Corrected-Item Total Correlation values.
+These should be checked carefully if you obtain a lower than expected Cronbach alpha value.
+(Check what other researchers report for the scale.) - Check the Cronbach's Alpha value shown in the Reliability Statistics table.
+In this example, the value is .89, suggesting very good internal consistency reliability for the scale with this sample.
+Values above .7 are considered acceptable; however, values above .8 are preferable. - The Corrected Item-Total Correlation values shown in the Item-Total Statistics table give you an indication of the degree to which each item correlates with the total score.
 Low values (less than .3) here indicate that the item is measuring something different from the scale as a whole.
-If your scale's overall Cronbach alpha is too low (e.g. less than .7) you may need to consider removing items with low item-total correlations.
-In the column headed Alpha if Item Deleted, the impact of removing each item from the scale is given.
+If your scale's overall Cronbach alpha is too low (e.g. less than .7) and you have checked for incorrectly scored items, you may need to consider removing items with low item-total correlations. - In the column headed Alpha if Item Deleted, the impact of removing each item from the scale is given.
 Compare these values with the final alpha value obtained.
 If any of the values in this column are higher than the final alpha value, you may want to consider removing this item from the scale.
 For established, well-validated scales, you would normally consider doing this only if your alpha value was low (less than .7).
+Removal of items from an existing scale, however, means that you could not compare your results with other studies using the scale. - For scales with a small number of items (e.g. less than 10), it is sometimes difficult to get a decent Cronbach alpha value and you may wish to consider reporting the mean inter-item correlation value, which is shown in the Summary Item Statistics table.
+In this case, the mean inter-item correlation is .63, with values ranging from .48 to .76.
+This suggests quite a strong relationship among the items.
+For many scales, this is not the case.